Exiv2/exiv2/README-CONAN.md

 ![Exiv2](exiv2.png)

-# Building Exiv2 dependencies with conan
+# Building Exiv2 and dependencies with conan

 Conan is a portable package manager for C/C++ libraries.
 It can be used to create all  dependencies needed to build Exiv2, without needing to install system packages.